Namtech/fashion-journal/README.md

 The gulp command will do the followings:

 - It first migrate any files and folders within the directory './webpackage/wp-content' to './wp-content'.
-Any code belongs to './webpackage/wp-content' will be left unchanged for developers to continue thier works
+Any code belongs to './webpackage/wp-content' will be left unchanged for developers to continue their works
 - Then, gulp will try to find any Scss files within the directory './wp-content' and compile them to Css files
 - After that, it continues to find any Css and Js files within the directory './wp-content' and minify them
 - PHP team can view their website via localhost as normal.
 This version of website has Scss and Js files compiled and minified